Date of Enactment or Last Substantive Amendment: August 7, 2015

-(b) The Division may provide technical assistance to the municipality in preparing the urban deer control plan.
+(b) The Division may provide technical assistance to the city in preparing the urban deer control plan.

-(c) After formulating a draft plan, the municipality will hold a public meeting to take and consider input on the draft before finalizing or implementing it.
+(c) After formulating a draft plan, the city will hold a public meeting to take and consider input on the draft before finalizing or implementing it.

-(5) The municipality will assume full responsibility for:
+(6) The city will assume full responsibility for:

 (a) all costs associated with designing, establishing, implementing, and operating the urban deer control plan and all its associated activities; and